Analysis: Chaotic oil power Libya far from partition

 Prime Minister Ali Zeidan’s Libya sounds like a country on the verge of splitting into a jigsaw of rebellious enclaves each with their own government, militias and, importantly, their own share of OPEC member Libya’s oil.

-This weekend’s U.S. military raid to snatch a top suspected al Qaeda operative from Tripoli only underscored how Libya’s turmoil may make it easier for Islamist militants to find safe haven there.
+The weekend’s U.S. military raid to snatch a top suspected al Qaeda operative from Tripoli underscored how Libya’s turmoil may make it easier for Islamist militants to find safe haven there.

+Zeidan himself was kidnapped from a Tripoli hotel on Thursday by gunmen from a former rebel faction calling itself the Operations Room of Libya’s Revolutionaries in reprisal for the government’s role in the U.S. raid.

 Two years after civil war ended the 42-year rule of Muammar Gaddafi, federalist ambitions complicate Zeidan’s fragile control over former rebels still jostling for more power.